strumer69/Art_of_HPC/README.md

 #### 3. Let each process compute a random number.
 You want to print on what processor the maximum value is computed.
 * ANSWER --> ?
+### Exercise 3.2.
+Let each process compute a random number, and compute the sum of these numbers using the MPI_Allreduce routine.
+* ξ = ∑ xi

+* Each process then scales its value by this sum. -->  xi ′ ← xi/ξ
+* Compute the sum of the scaled numbers --> ξ ′ = ∑ xi ′ and check that it is 1.